-In CICS Transaction Server for z/OS, Version 4 Release 1, a code page conversion table is not normally required for CICS Web support.
-However, if you have existing request processing structures that include an analyzer program which references entries in the conversion table, and you do not want to change the analyzer program, you can continue to provide DFHCNV entries.
+A code page conversion table is not now required for CICS web support.
+However, you might have existing request processing structures that include an analyzer program that references entries in the conversion table.
+If you do not want to change the analyzer program, you can continue to provide DFHCNV entries.

-In releases of CICS before CICS Transaction Server for z/OS, Version 3 Release 1, the code page conversion table (DFHCNV) was used to define code page conversions between the code pages used within CICS, and the ASCII code pages used by Web clients.
-For CICS Web support in CICS Transaction Server for z/OS, Version 4 Release 1, you do not need to create any new entries in the code page conversion table.
-CICS Web support handles code page conversion using z/OS conversion services.
+In releases of CICS before CICS Transaction Server for z/OS, Version 3 Release 1, the code page conversion table (DFHCNV) was used to define code page conversions between the code pages used in CICS and the ASCII code pages used by web clients.
+For CICS web support in CICS Transaction Server for z/OS, Version 4 Release 2, you do not have to create any new entries in the code page conversion table.
+CICS web support handles code page conversion using z/OS conversion services.

 However, if you want to continue to use an analyzer program that you coded in an earlier CICS release to reference DFHCNV, you must either continue to supply the entries in the code page conversion table, or change the analyzer program.
-Changing the analyzer program involves coding two new output parameters to specify the client and server code pages, in place of the output parameter that specified the name of a DFHCNV entry.
-If you do this, you do not need to upgrade your DFHCNV entries.
-"Writing an analyzer program" on page 128 tells you how to code your output parameters in this way.
+To change the analyzer program, you code two new output parameters to specify the client and server code pages, in place of the output parameter that specified the name of a DFHCNV entry.
+If you make this change, you do not have to upgrade your DFHCNV entries.
+"Writing an analyzer program" on page 382 tells you how to code your output parameters in this way.